 Wipe your face with a warm, soft towel.

-Have fun making your olive oil and brown sugar facial scrub!
-Of course if you want to make more than what this recipe offers you (or if you wish to prepare extra to give as a gift), simply double or triple the recipe.
+Have fun with this!
+And of course, if you want to make more than what this recipe offers you (or if you wish to prepare extra to give as a gift), simply double or triple the recipe.
+Enjoy!